seanhinde/rebar3_caramel/README.md

 There is an example project under examples that implements the simple server from the caramel README page.
 This cheats a little by including a snapshot of process.erl from the caramel runtime.

 The server is not yet started by the supervisor.
-THe server start function needs to return {ok, Pid} from ocaml.
+The server start function needs to return {ok, Pid} from ocaml.
 Not sure how to do that yet.